tpiotg36/Smart-IoT-App-Proj-G36/README.md

 Please refer to the wiki for hardware setup and explanation on how to use the python code to run the project.

-Two python files are used:
+Two python files are used motionv2.py and relayoff.py
-1. motionv2.py
-2. relayoff.py